ltrzesniewski/InlineIL.Fody/README.md

 The `<InlineIL />` element in `FodyWeavers.xml` accepts the following attribute:

  - `SequencePoints="True|False|Debug|Release"`, default value: `Debug`
    Defines if sequence points should be generated for each emitted IL instruction.
+The default `Debug` value improves the debugging experience in Debug builds without impacting the JIT codegen in Release builds.

 ## Examples